hrootscraft/forecast-demand-of-new-product/README.md

 1. What kind of data should they collect?
 2. How would you predict the demand of a new style?
 3. How to gain credibility?
-4. How to tackle explainability?
+4. How to tackle explainability of these ML models?
+5. How would you evaluate the performance of these models?

 All of these questions are answered in the PDF file which contains the solution reached upon employing first principles thinking.

+Happy Reading!